 I am thrilled with the result, and the face there are only 4g carbs per pie.
 Having never been a mince pie lover before, I can honestly say that these will now be a Christmas staple in my kitchen.
 As always, I have my loyal taste testers, my husband and my gorgeous girl, both of who have enjoyed many trial batches.
 I also tried them with a couple of builders the other day.
 They both enjoyed them.
-The funny thing is, and I experience this a lot, when you tell someone that what they are about to eat is low carb, their facial expression suddenly changes to one of fear, like that first mouthful is going to poison them.
+The funny thing is, when you tell someone that what they are about to eat is low carb, their facial expression suddenly changes to one of fear.
+Like that first mouthful is going to poison them.
 Both builders made that very expression, and yet all was fine!
 So much so that they took another each to have in their van on the way home.
 They said they were much “fruitier” than a usual mince pie, not as sickly sweet (i.e. no dusting of sugar on top).
 They loved the texture of the pastry and the fact there was “no orange peel”.
 They said there was the perfect amount of “spice” and that they were perfectly Christmassy.
 So, all in all good comments, but what I will say is that if you are trying them you must appreciate that they are an alternative, low-carb version to the usual high sugar, high carb version, so they will taste different!